Central Organisation for Railway Electrification: 25 kV AC

 25 kV AC railway electrification emerged as an economical form of electrification as a result of research and trials in Europe, particularly on French Railways (SNCF).
 Indian Railways decided to adopt the 25 kV AC system of electrification as a standard in 1957, with SNCF as their consultant in the early stages, later taken over by the "50 c/s Group".
 The joint venture was founded in 1954 by several European railway manufacturers and was dedicated to the development and construction of locomotives powered by 50 Hz alternating current.
 It arranged the supply contracts for the WAM-1, WAG-1 and WAG-3 locomotives and their spare parts.

 The first section electrified with the 25 kV AC system was Burdwan–Mughalsarai in 1957, followed by Tatanagar–Rourkela.
 Both of these sections were used for tests.
 The first section electrified for operational use was Raj Kharswan–Dongoaposi, on the South Eastern Railway zone, selected due to heavy freight traffic.
 The first electric train ran over this section on 15 December 1959.
 The first 25 kV AC EMUs, for Kolkata suburban service in Sealdah division, was introduced in 1963-4.

 Organisation

 The electrification office was established in Kolkata as the Project Office for Railway Electrification (PORE) in 1951 when electrification of the Howrah–Burdwan section of the Eastern Railway began.
 A general manager headed the Railway Electrification Organisation, established in Kolkata in 1959.
 In 1961, the Northern Railway zone electrification office (headed by an engineer-in-chief) was established in Allahabad for the electrification of the Mughalsarai–New Delhi section.
 Following the 1978 J. Raj Committee report, several electrification projects were included and a railway-electrification headquarters was established.
-Since most of the electrification projects were in Central India and South India, the electrification headquarters was established in Nagpur under an additional general manager from 1982 to 1984.
+Since most of the electrification projects at the time were in Central India and South India, the electrification headquarters was established in Nagpur under an additional general manager from 1982 to 1984.
 The headquarters was moved to Allahabad under the additional general manager in January 1985 and was renamed Central Organisation for Railway Electrification (CORE).
 A general manager was appointed in July 1987.